TIMELINE-Greece's debt crisis

 Dec 7 - The new coalition passes an austerity 2012 budget

-aimed at cutting the deficit to 5.4 percent of GDP from a
+aimed at cutting the deficit to 5.4 percent of GDP (from what is

 2012: